API reference

 Parameters:

-solve – The target solve
+uuid – The target queued solve’s UUID

-async fetch_solve_outputs(solve: QueuedSolve) SolveOutputs
+async fetch_solve_outputs(uuid: str) SolveOutputs

 Retrieves a successful queued solves’s outputs